BRTrains/BRTrains2/README.md

 ```powershell
 .\build.ps1 -StartGame -Verbose
 ```
+Note, this method still requires the `nml` python package to be installed.

 ### Adding Content to the Pack
 If you want to add to the pack, just pull request it and it might make it in.
 Alternatively, if you just want to steal the build script then go wild.